opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 .. c:function:: void getSparseSignature(IplImage *patch, float *sig, float thresh)

-    The function is simular to getSignaturebut uses the threshold for removing all signature elements less than the threshold.
-So that the signature is compressed
+    Similarly to ``getSignaturebut`` , uses a threshold for removing all signature elements below the threshold so that the signature is compressed.??

-    {Image patch to calculate signature for}
+    {Image patch to calculate signature for}??
-    {Output signature (array dimension is ``reduced_num_dim)``}
+    {Output signature (array dimension is ``reduced_num_dim)``}??
-    {The threshold that is used for compressing the signature}
+    {The threshold that is used for compressing the signature}??

 .. index:: RTreeClassifier::countNonZeroElements